jsfehler/pytest-splinter4/README.rst

     For more details refer to the documentation for splinter and selenium.

+* `--splinter-remote-name`
+    Name of the browser to use when running Remote Webdriver.

 * `--splinter-session-scoped-browser`
     pytest-splinter should use a single browser instance per test session.
     Choices are 'true' or 'false' (default: 'true').